Do I Qualify For K-1 Fiance (e) Visa?

 ✔ Your income should be above the poverty level and can accommodate the expenses of your sponsoring Filipina fiancée.

-See If You Qualify - Get Your FREE Evaluation
+See If You Qualify - Get Your FREE Consultation

-Improve your chances of being approved with the help of our Experienced Visa Consultants with our No Obligation VISA CONSULTATION.
+Improve your chances of being approved with the help of our Experienced Visa Advisors with our No Obligation VISA CONSULTATION.

 What are the main reasons a K-1 Fiance(e) Visa is denied?